aedoardo1990/2nd_Project/README.md

 #### Pilots images not loading on Edge Browser

 The images of the pilots on the front of the cards were not loading just on Microsoft Edge.
 They were in format ".avi".
 I converted them to ".jpg" and this solved the issue.
+By checking the website via the Lighthouse testing, the size of the images of the pilots were too big and heavy for the onload of the site, therefore I resized and compressed the images, and converted them to the format WEBP.

 ### Unfixed bugs